 Here are a couple of verses about obedience to Christ’s teachings for the Christian:

 6 God “will repay each person according to what they have done.”
 7 To those who by persistence in doing good seek glory, honor and immortality, he will give eternal life.
 8 But for those who are self-seeking and who reject the truth and follow evil, there will be wrath and anger.

 15 “If you love me, keep my commands.

 26 In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.

 We have been given Jesus as an example of how to live within this world.
-He showed us how to pray, because I think he understood how this life we live is so complicated that we need God to navigate it each day.
+He showed us how to pray because I think he understood how our life is so complicated that we need God to navigate it each day.

-Jesus taught us to “love your enemies and pray for those who persecute you” and the only way to do this is in my opinion through a lot of prayer.
+Jesus taught us to “love your enemies and pray for those who persecute you,” and the only way to do this is, in my opinion, through a lot of prayers.